Common Name: Coralberry, Indian Currant

 - Natural Habitat: Riparian, Mesic Forests, Bottomland Deciduous Forest, Upland Deciduous Forest, Woodland Edge

-Coralberry is a dense growing, deciduous shrub that grows 4 to 5 feet tall and 4 to 8 feet wide.
+Symphoricarpos orbiculatus, Coralberry, is a dense growing, deciduous shrub that grows 4-5 feet tall and 4-8 feet wide.
 Its arching stems bear oppositely arranged, oval shaped, bluish-green leaves.
 From May to July, white-green flowers can be seen growing in clusters in leaf axils or in terminal spikes.
 Fruits of showy, pink-purple, berry-like drupes develop from September to December.
 This species provides food and shelter for songbirds, ground birds, and small mammals.